 Anderson serves on the advisory board of the Women’s Employment Network, a local not-for-profit that prepares and trains women for employment, and was inducted into the Ernst & Young Entrepreneur Of The Year Hall of Fame.
 He earned his Bachelor of Science in Finance from Old Dominion University.

 Chief Operating Officer As chief operating officer of Novation, Steve Haslam assists the chairman of the board and chief executive officer with subsidiary growth as well as the acquisition and management of newly acquired companies.
-Haslam also serves as chief executive officer of StreetLinks.
-Since taking the helm of StreetLinks, he grew it from startup to consistent profitability in less than 12 months; from 25 to 600 employees; five clients to 1,400; and 1,000 orders/month to 40,000+.
+Haslam also serves as chief executive officer of CorvisaCloud.

-Haslam previously served as senior vice president of NovaStar’s retail lending division and has 20+ years experience managing regional and national operations in the mortgage and lending industries.
+Haslam previously served as CEO of StreetLinks Lender Solutions and senior vice president of NovaStar’s retail lending division.
+He has 20+ years experience managing regional and national operations in the mortgage and lending industries.
 Prior to Novation and NovaStar, Haslam held leadership positions with LandSafe Appraisal, Associates Home Equity Services Division for Associates Financial Services Corporation of America, and Berkley Marketing Group.
 He earned his Associate Degree from Bryant & Stratton Business Institute in Buffalo, N.Y.